 The birth of your child should be registered within 42 days.
 It is necessary to make an appointment to register a birth.
 You can book an appointment to register a birth online.
 Your appointment will take around 20 minutes and there is no charge to register.

 It is not essential to bring any documents with you to the appointment.
-However, it is helpful if parents provide at least one document from the list below to ensure that the registration is completed accurately and to reduce future corrections (which can be inconvenient and costly for you).
+However, it is helpful if parents provide at least one document from the list below to ensure that the registration is completed accurately and to reduce future corrections.

 - Driving licence

 - Council tax bill

 - Birth certificate

 - Utility bill

 It would be useful to bring the red birth book if you were issued with one by the hospital.